dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/merged-resource-dictionaries.md

 ---
 # Merged Resource Dictionaries

-WPF application outside of the compiled XAML application.
+Windows Presentation Foundation (WPF) resources support a merged resource dictionary feature.
+This feature provides a way to define the resources portion of a WPF application outside of the compiled XAML application.
 Resources can then be shared across applications and are also more conveniently isolated for localization.

 ## Introducing a Merged Resource Dictionary